GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 #### Detailed information for a single docket

 In order to obtain more details about a single docket, you can use the endpoint `/v4/dockets/{docketId}`.
 Each docket has its own set of attributes, which vary based on the Agency posting the docket.
 Another defining characteristic is if the docket is a Rulemaking or a Nonrulemaking Docket

-#### Posting a comment

-User can post a comment using the endpoint `/v4/comments`.
-User can post the comment using one of the following submitter types:

-* Individual
-* Organization
-* Anonymous

-If user would like to attach files with their submission, user can get a presigned url for the amazon s3 bucket using the endpoint `/v4/file-upload-urls`

-A submissionKey can be retrieved using `/v4/submission-keys` endpoint.

-submissionType should be set to API.

 <p><small><a href="#">Back to top</a></small></p>